What is PMDD?

-There are a variety of mechanisms that can create hormone imbalance, many of them modifiable through diet, lifestyle and supplementation.
+There are a variety of mechanisms that can create hormone imbalance, many of them are modifiable through diet, lifestyle, and supplementation.
 High stress creates hormone imbalance.
 High carb diets also contribute to hormonal imbalance.

 How Can a Naturopath Help PMDD?

 Dietary changes address the root cause of the hormone imbalances that create premenstrual dysphoric disorder.
 Every patient in my care gets a detailed food list of which foods would be most beneficial and which would be most detrimental for them.

 Vitamins, minerals, and amino acids influence neurotransmitter balance.
 These are used to adjust levels of GABA and serotonin, particularly in this condition.

 Herbs help with hormone balance and mood.